RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/welcome.md

 This is the self-hosted lab guide that will run you through the following:

 - *Validating the OpenShift deployment*
+- *Give you an overview of the Lab Guide ([Homeroom](https://github.com/openshift-homeroom)) itself*
-- *Explore OpenShift CLI and Web Console*
+- *Exploring the OpenShift CLI and Web Console*
 - *Deploying OpenShift Virtualization*
 - *Setting up Storage for OpenShift Virtualization*
 - *Setting up Networking for OpenShift Virtualization*
 - *Performing Live Migrations and Node Maintenance*
-- *Creating Virtual Machines from Snapshot*
+- *Creating Virtual Machines from Snapshot*s
 - *Cloning a Virtual Machine*
-- *Utilising network masquerading on pod networking for VM's*
-- *Utilising network masquerading on pod networking for VM's*
+- *Utilising Pod Networking for VM's*
-- *ParksMap Application Architecture*
-- *Deploying Parksmap Application Components*
+- *Deploying a real-world application example with ParksMap*
-- *Deploying Database VM using Web Console*
-- *Deploying Database VM using YAML*
 - *Performing Backup and Restore of Virtual Machines*
-- *Network Isolation for Virtual Machines*
+- *Implementing Network Isolation for Virtual Machines*

-Within the lab you can cut and paste commands directly from the instructions; but also be sure to review all commands carefully both for functionality and syntax!
+Within the lab you can click a button to inject the commands into the CLI, but sometimes you will need to cut and paste commands directly from the instructions; but also be sure to review all commands carefully both for functionality and syntax!

 > **NOTE**: In some browsers and operating systems you may need to use Ctrl-Shift-C / Ctrl-Shift-V to copy/paste within this lab environment!

 Please be very aware, we're continuing to update this for the latest OpenShift 4.9 release, therefore there may be some bugs/typo's, and we very much welcome feedback on the content, what's missing, what would be good to have, etc. Please feel free to submit PR's or raise [GitHub issues](https://github.com/RHFieldProductManagement/openshift-aio/issues/new), we're glad of the feedback!

 Lastly, this page dynamically allows you to switch between the OpenShift CLI and the OpenShift console, without having to login.
-Simply use these two buttons to switch between them whilst keeping the instructions on the left-hand side:
+Simply use these two buttons at the top of the screen to switch between them whilst keeping the instructions on the left-hand side:

 <img src="img/terminal-window.png" style="border:2px solid black"/>

-When you're ready, select "Lab Validation" at the bottom to get started...
+When you're ready, select "Using Homeroom" at the bottom to get started...